AquaticInformatics/examples/Samples/DotNetSdk/ObservationReportExporter/Readme.md

   -TimeSeriesPassword         AQTS password

   =========================== Export options:
-  -ExportTemplateName         The Observation Export Spreadsheet Template to use for all exports.
+  -DryRun                     When true, don't export and upload reports, just validate what would be done. [default: False] -ExportTemplateName         The Observation Export Spreadsheet Template to use for all exports.
-  -AttachmentFilename         Filename of the exported attachment [default: {Template}-{Location}.xlsx] -AttachmentTags             Uploaded attachments will have these tag values applies, in key:value format.
+  -AttachmentFilename         Filename of the exported attachment. [default: {Template}-{Location}.xlsx] -AttachmentTags             Uploaded attachments will have these tag values applies, in key:value format.
-  -DeleteExistingAttachments  Delete any existing location attachments with the same name. [default: True] -DryRun                     When true, don't export and upload reports, just validate what would be done. [default: False]
+  -DeleteExistingAttachments  Delete any existing location attachments with the same name. [default: True] -ExportTime                 The timestamp used for all {Time} pattern substitutions. [default: The current time]

   =========================== Cumulative filter options: (ie. AND-ed together).
 Can be set multiple times.
-  -StartTime                  Include observations after this time.
-  -EndTime                    Include observations before this time.
-  -LocationId                 Observations matching these sampling locations.
+  -StartTime                  Include observations after this time. [default: Start of record] -EndTime                    Include observations before this time. [default: End of record] -LocationId                 Observations matching these sampling locations.
   -LocationGroupId            Observations matching these sampling location groups.
   -AnalyticalGroupId          Observations matching these analytical groups.